geoserver/geoserver/doc/en/user/source/community/remote-wps/install_xmpp.rst

 The same section now shows the server certificates and won't ask for another restart unless the certificates are generated again.

 Update the ``Security Settings`` in order to allow the server accepting self-signed certificates on secured connections.

+.. warning:: This passage is not needed anymnore on Openfire 4.0+.
+At least the management of the certificates is a bit different.
+Please refer to the specific Openfire documentation for more information.

   .. figure:: images/openfire011.jpg
     :align: center